Some days may feel harder than others but there are tips that will help your mental health

-Mental health reminders are what we need right now.
-It’s all too easy to get stuck in the black hole of misery, and see only the gray sky.
+It’s all too easy to get stuck in the black hole of misery right now, and see only the gray sky.
 You’re not crazy to find ways to turn things around.
 In fact, you need new things to think about when you’re feeling too miserable to get up and wash your face.
 You’ve gained weight because you’ve given up exercising?
 How about not changing your clothes and worrying every second about money, relationships, people you can’t hug?
 If you have loved ones or family members who are struggling with substance use right now, and don’t know what they’re up to, your anxiety level is through the roof.

 Mental health reminders help us reset our mindset to accept what’s happening and adapt